Hiring & Onboarding

 • Align on expectations, career goals, and development plans.

 • Encourage participation in design critiques, workshops, and company-wide forums.
+Get them plugged in.

 Onboarding Checklist Template